-Certification is a major concern for many accounting students.
-It is not uncommon for them to wonder – Should I get a CPA or CMA certification?
-Is it really necessary to be certified?
+Certification is a significant concern for many accounting students.
+It is common for them to wonder – Should I get a CPA or CMA certification?
+Is it vital to be certified?
 If so, which one is better – CPA or CMA?
-What are the advantages of CMA over a CPA license?
+What are the advantages of a CMA over a CPA license?
 What is the difference between a CPA and a CMA?
-The Certified Public Accountant (CPA) certification and the Certified Management Accountant (CMA) certification are two of the most common accounting certifications in the world.
-Therefore, a certification option could have a significant impact on one’s future, so it is essential to think about all the specifics of each of them before selecting one.
+The Certified Public Accountant (CPA) and Certified Management Accountant (CMA) certifications are two of the most common accounting certifications worldwide.
+Therefore, a certification option could significantly impact one’s future, so it is essential to consider all the specifics of each of them before selecting one.
 This page analyses the CPA and CMA, their similarities, differences, and uses, and addresses the dilemma of CPA vs. CMA.

 The main difference between CPAs and CMAs is that CPAs focus on public accounting while CMAs focus on corporate accounting.
 CPAs are licensed by the state in which they practice, and the exam is administered by the American Institute of Certified Public Accountants (AICPA).
 CMAs are certified by the Institute of Management Accountants (IMA).

-Another key difference is that CPAs are required to complete Continuing Education Credits (CECs) to maintain their license.
+Another key difference is that CPAs must complete Continuing Education Credits (CECs) to maintain their license.
 CMAs are required to complete Continuing Education Units (CEUs) to maintain their certification.

 Finally, CPAs are often hired by accounting firms, while CMAs are often employed by corporations.
-CPAs typically work with clients on a variety of financial issues, while CMAs typically work with managers on strategic planning and decision-making.
+CPAs typically work with clients on various financial issues, while CMAs usually work with managers on strategic planning and decision-making.

 The Certified Public Accountant (CPA) exam is organized and overseen by the American Institute of Certified Public Accountants (AICPA), the national professional organization of Certified Public Accountants in the United States, with more than 428,000 members in 130 countries.
 The Certified Management Accountant (CMA) is organized and administered by the Institute of Management Accountants (IMA), a worldwide association of accountants and financial professionals in business.